D.C.-area forecast: Cold today before another possible winter storm starting Wednesday night

 The forecast gets complicated Wednesday night through Thursday night as a storm system moves in from the west.
 Snow and/or a wintry mix may develop Wednesday night and continue through Thursday night.
 There is the chance of a long-lasting, significant episode of frozen precipitation.
 Temperatures hover near or a little below freezing.
 Confidence: Low-Medium

-Precipitation should during the first half of Friday with slow clearing later in the day.
+Precipitation should be here during the first half of Friday with slow clearing later in the day.
 Highs range from 40 to 45, while lows Friday night drop into the 20s.
 Confidence: Medium

 The weekend forecast is really tricky and likely to change.
 Clouds increase again Saturday, with a chance of a mix, rain or snow at night.
 Highs are in the 30s to near 40 with lows in the 20s to low 30s.
 Sunday’s forecast depends on just how far south an Arctic front pushes.
 If it sinks to our south, it will be probably be dry but cold, with freezing highs.
 If it’s over our area or to the north, we may be milder with a chance of rain, snow or mixed precipitation, with temperatures in the 30s or even 40s.
 Confidence: Low